 Whether you’re a couple looking for a romantic getaway or a family of five visiting the parks some resorts might work better than others because not all Disney hotels are created the same.
 But before we get into those nitty-gritty details, I want to first give you a more detailed tour of the All-Stars and a general look at the layout.
 This is going to be important later when you stuck deciding between a standard room and a preferred room.

 The exterior style of these resorts is basic, there are simple rectangular shaped buildings with huge oversized characters right in the middle of them.
 Each building is about three stories high and each has an elevator for you to get to the higher floors.
-Unlike the deluxe hotels, these buildings have exterior hallways meaning if you’re close to a pool, things might get a little bit loud but still these are basic, very colorful, and fun buildings.
+Unlike the deluxe hotels, these buildings have exterior hallways meaning if you’re close to a pool, things might get a little bit loud but still, these are basic, very colorful, and fun buildings.

 The layout of each of the All-Star resorts is almost exactly the same; the Music resort is the only one here that’s a little bit different.
-Each includes a main building at the very front of the resort this is where a magical express will drop you off and when the main reception desk is located, this is also where you’ll find all of you dining and shopping.
+Each includes the main building at the very front of the resort this is where a magical express will drop you off and when the main reception desk is located, this is also where you’ll find all of you dining and shopping.

 There are ten different buildings at each resort and every resort has five different themes; meaning there are two buildings assigned to each theme.